;

 Note that you don’t need to start with an expensive aged balsamic vinegar from a specialty taproom to make this sauce.
 Making your own is easy to do, and it will work just as well by reducing ordinary balsamic vinegar.

-To get started, you’ll reduce the balsamic vinegar in a small saucepan and bring to a boil over medium heat.
-When boiling, immediately reduce the heat to medium-low and simmer for 15-20 minutes, frequently stirring until the liquid becomes thick.
-The goal is to reduce the balsamic vinegar liquid to about one-third from its original half-cup to produce a thicker liquid that will begin to coat the spoon.
+To get started, you’ll reduce the balsamic vinegar in a small saucepan and bring it to a boil over medium heat.
+When boiling, immediately reduce the heat to medium-low and simmer for 15-20 minutes, frequently stirring until the liquid thickens.
+The goal is to reduce the balsamic vinegar liquid to about one-third of its original half-cup to produce a thicker fluid that will begin to coat the spoon.

 Pour into a small pitcher to use immediately, or store in a sterile glass bottle.